sealingtech/EDCOP-ELASTICSEARCH/README.md

 ### Schedule

-As mentioned before, the Curator is run as a Kubernetes Cron Job, which uses the Cron format as described [here](http://www.nncron.ru/help/EN/working/cron-format.htm).
+Just like Snapshots, the Curator is run as a Kubernetes Cron Job, which uses the Cron format as described [here](http://www.nncron.ru/help/EN/working/cron-format.htm).
 The default setting runs just after midnight each day.

 ```
 curatorConfig: